nautechsystems/nautilus_trader/.github/ISSUE_TEMPLATE/feature_request.md

 # Feature Request

-Please provide a detailed description of your proposal, with some examples.
+Provide a detailed description of your proposal, with some examples.